dino4l/FaceMaskDetector/README.md

 Training your neural network

 ```
-> python train_mask_detector.py --dataset 'name of your dataset'
+> python train_mask_detector.py --dataset 'path to the dataset'
 ```
 Detecting mask on image